Step 1: Obtain an Officiating Application [ APPLICATION ]

 Step 6: Take Officiating Exam - You will take an exam that includes rules and mechanics questions.
 Each test you will be able to take twice.
 At the conclusion of the test you will receive your results.

-Step 7: Receive Officiating Permit - Applicants with a passing score of 80% or higher will receive their officiating permit in the mail.
-Allow three weeks from mailing date.
-If you do not receive your permit within this time frame, contact the OHSAA officiating department at 614-267-2502, ext.
-110 or [email protected].
+Step 7: Receive Officiating Permit - Applicants with a passing score of 80% or higher will receive their officiating permit.
+Contact the OHSAA officiating department at [email protected] with further questions.

 Note: Applicants who do not pass the officiating exam must wait one year to re-apply and start the application process over.